GuoBioinfoLab/DeRR/README.md

 | cell_id         | The name of input cell                                  |
 | productive      | Is the TCR CDR3 region productive, which is always True |

-For **10X V(D)J** sequencing data which don't provide FASTQ files for each cell, we provide a script help demulpitexing the data:
+## Cell demulpitexing

+DeRR supports various types of single-cell data, but for sequencing types that do not directly provide a fastq file for each cell, users need to perform demultiplexing themselves to obtain fastq files corresponding to each cell, and then create  manifest.tsv file.

+Taking 10X scRNA-Seq as an example, the Cell Barcode is stored in the CB tag of each record in the BAM file.
+Demultiplexing can be performed based on the CB tag of each record, we provide a script help demulpitexing the data:
 ```
 python SplitVDJbam.py --bam all_contig.bam --list cell_barcodes.json --out /path/to/fastq_output --file /path/to/Manifest.tsv
 ```
-where `all_contig.bam` and `cell_barcodes.json` is the output from cellranger, usually located in `ProjectName/outs`
+where `all_contig.bam` and `cell_barcodes.json` is the output from cellranger, usually located in `{ProjectName}/outs`

+We also have tested other types of scRNA-Seq data,

+* Drop-Seq (data from PRJNA961723,  Cell barcode were inferred from the first 12 bases of read 1)
+* CEL-Seq (PRJNA961718,  Cell barcode were inferred from the first 8 bases of read 1))
+* MARS-Seq (PRJNA81671,  Cell barcode were inferred from the first 7 bases of read 2)

 # Notice